ytaki0801/fpLISP/README.md

 * Boolean values
 	* `t` as true
 	* `nil` as false and empty set
-* Pre-defined functions for list processing (now only in POSIX-Shell and C)
+* Pre-defined functions for list processing
 	* `fold` similer to [Prelude.foldl in Haskell](http://zvon.org/other/haskell/Outputprelude/foldl_f.html)
 	* `unfold` similer to [Data.Sequence.unfoldl in Haskell](https://hackage.haskell.org/package/containers-0.6.5.1/docs/Data-Sequence.html)

 ## Sample codes

-fpLISP has `lambda` with lexical-scope, no global environment and no loop syntax so [fixed-point combinators](https://en.wikipedia.org/wiki/Fixed-point_combinator) will be used to recur.
+fpLISP has `lambda` with lexical-scope, no global environment and no loop syntax so [fixed-point combinators](https://en.wikipedia.org/wiki/Fixed-point_combinator) will be used to recur, except pre-defined functions `fold` or `unfold`.
 The following sample codes are using U combinators.
 See `samples` directory for more sample codes, including [Ninety-Nine Problems](https://www.ic.unicamp.br/~meidanis/courses/mc336/2006s2/funcional/L-99_Ninety-Nine_Lisp_Problems.html).

 * Append two lists
 ```